YugabyteDB-Samples/market-orders-app-django/README.md

 **How the application ingests the PubNub Market Orders stream data:**

 - **Method 1:** : Subscribe to the data stream via API endpoint (inside View) and then store the data in YugabyteDB.
 - **Method 2:** : Subscribe to the data stream by creating Celery task (running it in background) to store the data in YugabyteDB.
-For long running tasks like storing the realtime data stream to database, its recommended to to use the tasks queues.
+For long running tasks like storing the realtime data stream to database, it's recommended to use the tasks queues.

 ## Run using YugabyteDB Managed